Creating A To Do List In WordPress

 Features

-Note: the plugin features described below will be discussed in more detail in the tutorial section.
+Note: the features listed below are discussed in more detail in the tutorial section.

-You can configure Cleverness To Do List with private to do lists for each user, to have all users share your to-do list, or to have a master list with individual item completions.
+You can set up Cleverness To Do List to assign private to do lists for individual users, to have all users share your to-do list, or to have a master list with individual completion of items.

-The shared to do list option has a variety of settings available.
-You can delegate to do items to a specific user (this includes emailing new to-do items to the assigned user) and optionally to have assigned items be viewable by that user.
+The shared to-do list option includes a number of different settings.
+You can delegate to-do items to specific users (this includes emailing new to do items to assigned users) and optionally to have those items only seen by that user.
 You can also assign different permission levels using capabilities.
-There are also settings to show deadline and progress fields.
+There are also settings to enable the display of deadline and progress fields.
 Category support is included as well in the front-end administration.

-A new menu item is added to the admin backend to manage your lists and the to-do list can also display on the dashboard widget.
+A new menu item is added to the backend to manage your lists and the to do lists are also displayed on the dashboard widget.

-A sidebar widget is also available as short code to display the to do list items on your site.
-There are 2 shortcodes for front-end list administration.
-Category management is accessible via the back-end.
+A sidebar widget is available as well as short code to display the to-do list items on your site.
+There are two short codes for front-end list administration.
+Management of categories is accessible through the back-end admin section.

-If you plan to run a multi-author site you can use the to do lists plugin to create custom to do lists for your post planners if you also install a copy of the developer’s premium plugin, Post Planner.
+If you plan to set up a multi-author site you can use the to do lists plugin to create custom to do lists for your post editors if you also install the Post Planner plugin.

 Log into your WordPress dashboard and in the main menu select Plugins > Add New …

-Locate the Cleverness To-Do List plugin in the Search Results area and click Install Now …
+Locate the item in the Search Results area and click Install Now …

-The plugin’s ‘Settings’ area is divided into 4 tabs:
+The “To-Do List” plugin ‘Settings’ screen is divided into four sections:

-- Advanced Settings – This section is where you can customize To Do lists, assign tasks to other users and perform database maintenance tasks.
+- Advanced Settings – This area lets you customize to-do lists, assign tasks to other users and perform database maintenance tasks.

 To-Do List Settings